listplus/listplus.github.io/woocommerce.md

 ## Introduction to Woocommerce

 WooCommerce is an open-source, completely customizable eCommerce platform for entrepreneurs worldwide.
 Go beyond the confines of traditional eCommerce solutions, and be limited only by your own imagination.

-MyListing can be used with Woocommerce to create an online store, it can also be used to sell listing packages (monetize listing submission), aswell as promoted packages (used to promote listings and push them at the top of the results).
+ListPlus can be used with Woocommerce to create an online store, it can also be used to sell listing packages (monetize listing submission), as well as promoted packages (used to promote listings and push them at the top of the results).

 Woocommerce documentation can be found here: